-I’m a first-year Ph.D. student in Computer Science at Cornell University, where I’m fortunate to be advised by Prof. Thorsten Joachims.
+I’m a second-year Ph.D. student in Computer Science at Cornell University, where I’m fortunate to be advised by Prof. Thorsten Joachims.
 I completed my bachelor’s degree in Industrial Engineering and Economics at the Tokyo Institute of Technology.

 My research lies at the intersection of machine learning and causal inference called counterfactual learning.
 I am interested in the counterfactual nature of logged bandit feedback and human behavior data obtained from interactive systems, and ways of using biased real-world datasets to assist safe and better decision making in the wild.